 Dean Parker has argued that “every time you write for one medium, you find yourself getting better in others.
 Write for film and you realise the peculiar strengths of radio.
 Write for TV and you realize how the stage works.”

 Parker is certainly in a position to know.
-His resume includes generous dollops of most of the above, plus many newspaper opinion pieces as well.
+His resume includes generous dollops of all of the above, plus many newspaper opinion pieces as well.

 Parker grew up in Napier.
 In his 20s, he spent time in London.
 While there, he began a long involvement in socialist and Irish republican movements.

 Back in New Zealand, Parker began writing for radio in 1973.
 By 1975, five of his radio plays had hit the airwaves — including drama Smack, which doubled as his stage debut.
 Seven more radio plays followed by 1980.

 But television paid much better rates, especially after the Writer’s Guild (for which Parker has been a longtime delegate) managed to double the going rate.
 Parker’s first television work was an episode of edgy mixed-flatting comedy Buck House, and two contributions to anthology series 30 Minute Theatre.
 The Touch of Class was a comedy about an aging boss handing over his workplace to his staff; Rugby Burns examined the pros and cons of firebombing a rugby park, as a Springbok tour protest.